What Is Harissa? And How to Use It (+ Easy Recipes)

 A jar of rose harissa paste and a tube of Tunisian harissa paste.

-A tablespoon of harissa paste can boost the flavour of any dish.
+While harissa is a common ingredient in North African and Middle Eastern recipes, you can use harissa paste at home to add a flavourful spicy kick to any meal.
 I add the spicy condiment to soups, stews, sauces, dressings, marinades, dips and spreads.
 You could say it’s my not-so-secret weapon.

 Close-up of harissa roasted cauliflower.